edwardz8/nuxt3-prisma/README.md

 # Nuxt 3 Minimal Starter

 ### task list
-- add likes
+- add likes to posts
-- clear input on reply input
 - add logout functionality
 - do not show replies on home posts

-- build and deploy
+- registration broken on deploy

 ## Setup (node or nvm version 18)